dperdices/dperdices.github.io/CV.md

   - Supervisor: Prof. Jorge E. López de Vergara (Dept. of Electronics and Communication Technologies)

 ## Work experience
+ - Nov.
+2020 - now: researcher and lecturer at Universidad Autónoma de Madrid, Dept. of Electronics and Communication Technologies.
+Financed by the the Program for the Training of University Lecturers of the Spanish Ministry Science, Innovation and Universities (grant number FPU19/05678).
  - Oct.
-2017 - now: Analyst and researcher at Naudit HPCN S.L.
+2017 - Oct.
+2020: Analyst and researcher at Naudit HPCN S.L.
  - Feb.
 2020 - Aug.
 2020: Adjunct Professor at Universidad Autónoma de Madrid, Dept. of Electronics and Communication Technologies.
  - Jun.
 2017 - Sep.
 2017: Internship at Naudit HPCN S.L.
  - Jun.
 2016 - Apr.
 2017: Researcher internship at HPCN Research Group (Universidad Autónoma de Madrid, Dept. of Electronics and Communication Technologies.)